home-assistant/home-assistant.io/source/_components/vesync.markdown

 The `vesync` integration enables you to control Etekcity smart switches and outlets connected to the VeSync App.

-The devices must be added to the VeSync App before they can be discovered by this component.
+The devices must be added to the VeSync App before this integration can discover them.

 The following platforms are supported: